Best light meters for 2022

 • Screen is hard to read in harsh sunlight

-Do you need precise control of studio strobe power within 1/10 of a stop?
+Do you need precise control of studio strobe within 1/10 of a stop?
 Are you looking for fast, easy touchscreen control?
 Do you shoot both stills and video?
 Are you shooting with ambient, flash, or a mixture of both lights?
 If you find yourself in a highly controlled studio setting, look no further than the Sekonic LiteMaster Pro L-478D-U Light Meter

-With a 2.7 inch touchscreen, ambient and flash, photo and cine modes, in addition the ability to memorize custom profiles and filter compensation modes, this model is a great balance of both features and budget.
+With a beautiful 2.7 inch touchscreen, ambient and flash, photo and cine modes, in addition the ability to memorize custom profiles and filter compensation modes, this model is a great balance of both features and budget.

 For beginners, this represents a meter that likely has more features than you need, but you can easily grow into.
 For professionals, it’s got just about all the features you need, with the exception of a view-finder based spot meter like it’s bigger sibling, the Speedmaster L-858D-U.